tonytw1/osm-jigsaw/README.md

 This graph is then exported as a JSON API.

-Place names can be quickly inferred from the hierarchy of areas enclosing a given point.
+Place names can be inferred from the hierarchy of areas enclosing a given point.

 ### Background